CLT for generalized patterned random matrices: a unified approach: LES for independent entries

 \subsection{\bf \textbf{General setup for independent entries:}}

-We first sketch the idea behind our approach.
+In this section, we present the unifying thread common in the proofs of Theorems \ref{thm:converg_LES_even}, \ref{thm:unified_moments_p_even} and \ref{thm:unified_moments_p_odd}.
 Let $\eta_p$ be as defined in (\ref{eqn:eta_p}).
 First, we discuss how $\eta_p$ can be connected to the sets $\Pi_L(W)$ defined in (\ref{defn: Pi L(W)}).
 Recall the definition of circuit from Definition \ref{defn:circuit}.
-From (\ref{eqn:eta_p}) it follows that for all $k \in \N$,
+For the time being, in dealing with $\eta_p$ we work with the normalization $1/\sqrt{N}$ instead of $1/\varA$, as this does not significantly change the arguments.
+It follows from (\ref{eqn:eta_p}) that for all $k \in \N$,

-where for $d=1,2, \ldots,k$; $\pi_d:\{0,1,2,\ldots, p\} \rightarrow \{1,2,\ldots, N\}$ are circuits of length $p$, and $x_{\pi_d}$ is defined as
+where for $u=1,2, \ldots,k$; $\pi_u:\{0,1,2,\ldots, p_n\} \rightarrow \{1,2,\ldots, N\}$ are circuits of length $p_n$ and $x_{\pi_u}$ is defined as